 It's so simple and needs so little equipment that it has become my favorite frosting.

 I use a hand whisk or the electric mixer if making larger quantities.
-You can use a stand mixer also, but for me, it's not worth the trouble.
+You can also use a stand mixer, but I feel it's not worth the trouble.

-It might look curdled and grainy before adding the sour cream, but it will smooth out and become a luscious mixture you'll want to eat directly from the bowl.
+But it smooths out after the sour cream is incorporated and becomes a luscious mixture you'll want to eat directly from the bowl.
 Who says you can't, right?

 Storing

-- Refrigeration: this is the way to store it as it keeps well for weeks in a tightly covered container. you'll have to let it stand at room temperature to soften a little.
+- Refrigerating: this is the most convenient way to store it as it keeps well for weeks in a tightly covered container.
+You'll have to let it stand at room temperature to soften a little.
 Whip it again before using it to achieve the best consistency.

-- Freezing: you can freeze this chocolate frosting in a container that has a lid.
-I like to first put it in the refrigerator the night before so it defrosts gradually.
+- Freezing: you can freeze this chocolate frosting in a container with a lid.
+I like putting it in the refrigerator first the night before so it defrosts gradually.
 Then take it out, bring it to room temperature and whip it again.
 It usually comes back together easily.

 Kitchen notes

-- Chocolate and cocoa powder: the brands I link to in the Ingredients list and recipe notes are my own favorites.
-You can use your personal favorites of course.
+- Chocolate and cocoa powder: my favorite brands are linked to in the Ingredients list and recipe notes.
+You can use your personal favorites, of course.
 Those are just a guide.

 - Flavorings: feel free to add other extracts, such as coffee or almond.
 Or a tablespoon of your favorite liquor.
 Or even a dash of ground spices, like cinnamon.